Pyotr Voykov: Assassination

-On 7 June 1927, at 9:00 A.M., the Ambassador Voykov, accompanied by an official of the Embassy, Yurij Grigorowicz, arrived at the main station in Warsaw to meet Arkady Rosengolts, who had recently been relieved of his post as Ambassador of the Soviet Union to the United Kingdom and was returning from London via Berlin, having been summoned to Moscow.
-Having met Rosengolts, Voykov proceeded together with him to the railway restaurant to take some coffee, after which they went together out on the platform toward the express train scheduled to leave Warsaw at 9:55, from which Rosengolts was to continue his journey to Moscow.
-At the moment when Voykov and Rosengolts passed the sleeper of the train, a man fired a pistol shot at Voykov, who jumped aside and started to run.
-The assailant, who cried out "Die for Russia!", pursued him with further shots, to which Voykov pulled a pistol out of his pocket and returned fire at his assailant, only to falter and collapse into the arms of a Polish policeman who had arrived on scene.
-The assailant, sighting the approaching police, surrendered himself voluntarily into police custody.
+On June 7, 1927, at 9:00 A.M., the Ambassador Voykov and an official of the Embassy, Yurij Grigorowicz, arrived at the main station in Warsaw.
+They were there to meet Arkady Rosengolts, who had been relieved of his post as Ambassador of the Soviet Union to the United Kingdom.
+Rosengolts was returning from London via Berlin, having been summoned to Moscow.
+After meeting Rosengolts, Voykov and he went to the railway restaurant to have some coffee.
+Then, they went to the platform to board the express train that was scheduled to leave Warsaw at 9:55.
+Rosengolts was to continue his journey to Moscow on this train.
+As Voykov and Rosengolts passed the sleeper of the train, a man fired a pistol shot at Voykov.
+Voykov jumped aside and started to run.
+The assailant, who cried out "Die for Russia!", pursued him and fired more shots.
+Voykov pulled a pistol from his pocket and returned fire at the assailant.
+However, Voykov faltered and collapsed into the arms of a Polish policeman who had arrived on the scene.
+The assailant, seeing the approaching police, surrendered himself voluntarily into police custody.
 The shooter identified himself as Boris Kowerda, and stated that he planned to kill Voykov in order to "Avenge Russia, to avenge millions of people".

 Voykov, having received emergency first aid at the station, was rushed to the nearby Hospital of the Child Jesus, where he died at 10:40 A.M. the same day.
 The autopsy performed on the same day by Professor Grchivo-Dombrowski revealed that Voykov had been shot twice: once fatally in the left side of the chest, and once in the left shoulder.
 The wound to the chest ruptured Voykov's left lung, causing an internal hemorrhage.